marlonpatrick/rememory/README.md

-**Project for personal studies purpose  in various areas of software development, especially distributed systems, devops, cloud, containers.**
+**Project for personal studies purpose  in various areas of software development, especially distributed systems, devops, cloud, microservices, containers.**

 With this application, you can save your personal memories (text, photo, audio, video, etc.) and receive random notifications to remember.